 Managing payroll for electrical technicians can be a hassle.
 And if you subcontract out on big projects, you have to figure out the intricacies of paying temporary or contract workers.
 Payroll applications streamline the entire process, including tax management!
 Some solutions include QuickBooks integration.
 With a payroll specific solution you can choose to pay employees through check printing or direct deposit.

 If you are a member of the International Brotherhood of Electrical Workers (IBEW) or hire workers who are part of the union, you’ll need to make sure your payroll accounts for pension and reciprocity rules.
 General accounting software may not be able to address these needs the way an industry-specific solution can.

 Being on the job site means spending a lot of time away from the office.
 As a field service business, you’ll often encounter problems when away onsite.
 If you have an urgent invoicing issue, don’t worry!
-Cloud-hosted field service management software lets you access everything you need from a mobile device.
-No need to drop everything and get back to the office, just grab your phone and go.
+Cloud-based field service management software lets you access everything you need from a mobile device.
+No need to drop everything and get back to the office, just grab your phone and go!

 Mobile device compatibility with cloud-based electrician software makes dispatching easy too.
 If you need more workers in the field, just use the software to contact your techs instantly.
 Apps allow for increased availability on both smartphones and tablets, whether they are iOS or Android.

 Do you offer emergency home services?
 Cloud-based electrical contractor software lets you take service calls anywhere and get back to clients faster.
 Instead of rushing back to the office to get to a desktop, you can find out what they need, check your shared schedule, and arrange for a team member to go all from one mobile device, as long as you have Internet access.